 Signs of ongoing aspiration may include frequent throat clearing or a wet-sounding cough after eating.
 Sometimes no signs are present, and ongoing aspiration is only diagnosed via modified barium esophagography done to rule out an underlying swallowing disorder.

-Patients with aspiration pneumonitis and aspiration pneumonia should be tested for an underlying swallowing disorder.
+Some patients with unexplained aspiration pneumonitis and aspiration pneumonia should be evaluated for an underlying swallowing disorder.

 Aspiration pneumonia should be treated with antibiotics; treatment of aspiration pneumonitis is primarily supportive.

 Secondary prevention of aspiration using various measures is a key component of care for affected patients.